marigold-dev/training-nft-1/README.md

 ### Step 2: FA2 contract

-Next, we will build the FA2 contract, which relies on the Ligo FA library.
+Next, you need to build the FA2 contract which relies on the Ligo FA library.
 To understand in detail how assets work on Tezos, please read the notes below.

 - [FA2 standard](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-12/tzip-12.md)